-Hidden sugars refer to any form of sugar in food or drinks where we would not suspect as much sugar to be in and/or where sugar may be labeled in a different way, for example as 'modified starch', syrups, juices, or concentrates.
-Hidden sugars also often end in '...ose': sucrose, dextrose, maltose, fructose, lactose, glucose.
+Hidden sugars refer to any form of sugar in food or drinks where we would not suspect as much sugar to be in and/ or where sugar may be labeled differently, for example as 'modified starch', syrups, juices, or concentrates.
+Hidden sugars also often end in '...ose': sucrose, dextrose, maltose, fructose, lactose, and glucose.

-Also be aware, the nearer something is to the top of the ingredient list, the bigger the amount that is included.
+Also, be aware that the nearer something is to the top of the ingredient list, the bigger the amount that is included.
 It is important to read food labels before you buy any food item.